cowlingj/an-introduction-to-programming-with-python/lessons/Lesson09.md

-Since a string is a list of characters, it should be no surprise that all of the things we can do with lists, slicing, operations, functions, we can do on strings too, feel free to experement with some of the concepts covered in the list sections with strings too.
+Since a string is a list of characters, it should be no surprise that all of the things we can do with lists, slicing, operations, functions, we can do on strings too, feel free to experiment with some of the concepts covered in the list sections with strings too.

 ## for Loop